niekheinen/EDD_project/README.md

 - Product shared dimension.
 - Contributor shared dimension.

-And three different measures used to perform the required queries.
+And three different measures were used to perform the required queries.
 The cube has also two degraded time dimensions.
-A view is used to take the year, month and day from the creation and modification datetime column.
+A view is used to take the year, month and day from the creation and modification date-time column.
-On this cube are perfomed the two required queries (1 and 2).
+On this cube are performed the two required queries (1 and 2).

 ### Second cube: Products